ppadhan-arm/scorecard-run/SECURITY.md

-Reporting Security Issues
+Reporting Vulnerabilities
 -------------------------

-To report any security issue please contact Arm by email at arm-security@arm.com.
+To report any security vulnerabilities in SCP please contact Arm by email at arm-security@arm.com.

 Security Incident Handling Process